-Designation of Course D.D.A.LL.D.
-Selli I Teaching Scheme: Examination Scheme: Marks Credits Allotted University Examination 60 Core Course (Theory Hours/ Week y): - 6 Internal Examination 40 05 Total 100 05 Course Objectives To teach students the basic concepts of law of torts To identify the origins and functions of law of torts To give students a general understanding of the principles of negligence To introduce various tort laws for the protection of personal interest To make students aware of the defences and remedies available in tort cases To enable students to apply the principles of law of torts to different Course Outcomes Stufur character character fundamental doctrines and principles of law of torts and the characteristics of specific torts They will gain an understanding of the inter-relationship between torts and the other branches of law, particularly law of contract, law of crimes and constitutional law They will attain foundation knowledge of the remedies available in law of torts and the legal underpinnings behind them They will be enabled to research legal problems using both hard copy sources and online legal databases They will be able to apply basic principles of law of torts to practical, abstract, and factual situations arising in a legal context
+Designation of Course B.A.
+LL.B.
+Sem I

+Teaching Scheme: Examination Scheme: Marks Credits Allotted

+University Examination 60 0.5

+Core Course (Theory): - 6 Hours/ Week Internal Examination 40 05

+Total 100 05

+Course Objectives To teach students the basic concepts of law of torts To identify the origins and functions of law of torts To give students a general understanding of the principles of negligence To introduce various tort laws for the protection of personal interest To make students aware of the defences and remedies available in tort cases To enable students to apply the principles of law of torts to different factual scenarios Course Outcomes Students will be able to demonstrate a specialised knowledge of the fundamental doctrines and principles of law of torts and the characteristics of specific torts They will gain an understanding of the inter-relationship between torts and the other branches of law, particularly law of contract, law of crimes and constitutional law They will attain foundation knowledge of the remedies available in law of torts and the legal underpinnings behind them They will be enabled to research legal problems using both hard copy sources and online legal databases They will be able to apply basic principles of law of torts to practical, abstract, and factual situations arising in a legal context They will be able to use legal reasoning and predictive analysis based on the knowledge of the principles of law of torts